Getting a Mortgage In Ireland

 3. Collate your paperwork

-In the UK, a lot of mortgage approvals are automated but, in Ireland, the system is largely manual, which is more time-consuming.
-You can streamline the process by anticipating and providing the documents you’ll need in good order.
-Your broker will help with this and tell you what to submit as proof of ID, proof of address, proof of income, etc.
+In the UK, many mortgage approvals are automated, but in Ireland, the system is largely manual, which is more time-consuming.
+You can streamline the process by anticipating and providing the documents you need in good order.
+Your broker will help with this and tell you what to submit, such as proof of ID, address, income, etc.

 We're so confident in our service, we guarantee it.